-- 1. Login to the device using credentials for an administrator. - 2.
-Proceed through the Device Warning Screen to the Main Menu Screen and Press SETTINGS to access the Settings Screen. - 3.
-Select OPERATOR SETTINGS from the list of options and press the + button in the upper right corner to add a new operator. - 4.
-Press Username and the onscreen keyboard will appear. - 5.
+- 1. Log in to the device using credentials for an Administrator. - From the Main Menu Screen tap SETTINGS to access the Settings Screen. - 3.
+Select OPERATORS from the list of options, tap Edit Operators and tap the + button in the upper right corner to add a new operator. - 4.
+Tap Username and the onscreen keyboard will appear. - 5.
 Enter a username (i.e. initials or Employee ID).